Skip to main content

 gcloud services api-keys list

-Each key should have a line that says restrictions: followed by varying parameters and NOT have a line saying - service: cloudapis.googleapis.com as shown here
+Each key should have a line that says restrictions: followed by varying parameters and should not include a line like - service: cloudapis.googleapis.com, as shown here:

 restrictions: